RasaHQ/rasa/docs/docs/reference/rasa/core/tracker_store.md

  | keys() -> Iterable[Text]
 ```

-Returns sender_ids of the Mongo Tracker Store
+Returns sender_ids of the Mongo Tracker Store.

 #### is\_postgresql\_url